XdTyatMochi/InvestorZone/README.md

-# DeGatchi dot com
+# HFVisiondot com

 ## Making PRs

-If you can improve the website pls make some PRs and reach out to me on discord (DeGatchi#9032) or twitter (@DeGatchi) for potential compensation <3
+If you can improve the website pls make some PRs and reach out to me on discord (HFVision#9032) or twitter (@HFVision) for potential compensation <3